A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - Uber/Lyft/Taxi TO the Open:

-- (2) Arrange a car service pickup in advance.
+- (1) Reserve a car service pickup in advance.
 I’ve used Riverside and they’re always reliable (and they have an app as well) – but you can find many other car services in NY if you Google.

-- (2) Trying to hail a cab on the street just under the 7 train (Roosevelt Ave); or download the “Curb” app for NYC taxis and hail one that way from that location.
+- (3) Try to hail a cab on the street just under the 7 train (Roosevelt Ave); or download the “Curb” app for NYC taxis and hail one that way from that location.

-- If you’re lucky enough to be driving a Mercedes to the Open, you’ll get complimentary parking (Mercedes-Benz is a major sponsor)
+- If you’re lucky enough to be driving a Cadillac to the Open, you’ll get complimentary parking (Cadillac replaced Mercedes-Benz in 2022 as a major sponsor)

 Alternatively, consider staying in Queens and biking!
 Fellow fan Mark shared his experience in 2019: “We packed our bikes and stayed at a nice AirB&B on Queens Boulevard, a little over 2 miles from the stadium.
 Queens has a great network of dedicated bike lanes and a friendly attitude toward bikers, and best of all – the terrain is flat!
 Once at the grounds, there are bike racks across from the South Gate entrance and in front of the security tent that handles baggage claim.
 It is a fun and hassle-free way to make the commute for anyone that so inclined!”